 and does this in a way that reasonable persons would regard as being, in all the circumstances, offensive.

 Obscene, indecent, offensive or objectionable?

-- Thus, presumably, the law is stricter in those States that prohibit indecency than those which prohibit obscenity.
+Some states have now opted to use the term ‘indecency’ rather than ‘obscenity’ (and indeed some States use both).
+The definitional distinction has attracted considerable attention in the courts.
+Generally speaking, both terms contemplate the contravention of accepted societal standards of decency, with obscenity at the higher end of the scale and indecency at the lower end.
+What is indecent is not necessarily obscene, but what is obscene will always be indecent.
+Thus, presumably, the law is stricter in those States that prohibit indecency than those which prohibit obscenity.
 But the distinction and its importance is always only one of degree and fact and thus, in practice, the personal view of society’s standards held by the judge will have more impact on the outcome of any particular case than this matter of sliding definition.
 Other States have developed categories that refer to ‘objectionable’ or ‘offensive’ material, but again it the underlying test looks at whether the material offends recognised community standards of decency.

 Summary offences, crimes and misdemeanours